ramorokaneo/Dine/README.md

 # Dine
-//installing expo cli
-npm install -g expo-cli
+//installing expo cli by using npm install -g expo-cli

-//create expo app
+//create expo app with
 expo init
 //name your app
 Dine